snegastud/InterviewKeypointsAboutCapm/README.md

 >If the front end doesn't read the metadata, it won't know the service structure, so the developer has to manually configure or hardcode it.
 That makes the app harder to maintain

+**Why need package.json? what is the purpose of it.**

+>“In my CAP Node.js project, I have a package.json file where I maintain the packages and scripts that my project needs.
+When I run npm install, npm reads that file and downloads those packages into the node_modules folder.
+At the same time, package-lock.json keeps track of the exact versions of those packages, so when someone else installs the project, we get a consistent setup.

+`Keypoints`

+>I create the project → package.json tells npm what I need → npm install gets it → node_modules stores it → package-lock.json keeps the exact versions → Node.js runs the application → CAP provides the framework for building the application.

+**"What's the difference between dependencies and devDependencies?"**

+> I separate them based on when the package is required.
+If the application needs the package while it's running, I keep it under dependencies.
+If I only need it during development, testing, or the build process, I keep it under devDependencies.
+For example, Express or @sap/cds would be runtime dependencies, whereas Jest or ESLint would normally be dev dependencies.

+`keypoints`

+>dependencies → application needs it to RUN.

+>devDependencies → developer needs it to BUILD/TEST/DEVELOP.